ThrowTheSwitch/Unity/README.md

 Compare two integers for equality and display errors as signed integers.
 A cast will be performed to your natural integer size so often this can just be used.
-When you need to specify the exact size, like when comparing arrays, you can use a specific version:
+When you need to specify the exact size, you can use a specific version.

     TEST_ASSERT_EQUAL_UINT(expected, actual)
     TEST_ASSERT_EQUAL_UINT8(expected, actual)